Loading slang details...

 Trend score based on usage, engagement, and popularity metrics

-"The term "チル / Chiru" perfectly captures that feeling of To chill or relax (from English "chill").."
+"When someone said "チル / Chiru", I immediately understood they meant To chill or relax (from English "chill").."

 Person A: "Did you see what happened yesterday?"